matteoferla/SLC38A3_analysis/README.md

 ### Scorefunction

 It should be noted that `ref2015` scorefunction was used for initial steps, but subsequently `franklin2019` was.
-This mistake has not caused any issue because the model was energy minimised with the same scorefunction as for the ∆∆G score.

 The `ref2015` can be used with the membrane framework (cf. [Alford et al. 2020](https://www.sciencedirect.com/science/article/pii/S000634952030237X)).